Thursday, November 7, 2024

 the first sermon of the Resistance

-On the Sunday after the signing of the Armistice, Trocmé preaches resistance with "weapons of the spirit."
+On the Sunday after the signing of the Armistice, Trocmé preached resistance with "weapons of the spirit."

-He, his wife Magda (who says, "Come in, come in!" when a refugee knocks on their door), his associate Edouard Thies and the schoolmaster Roger Darcissac mobilize the population to succor all who flee the Nazis.
+He, his wife Magda (who said, "Come in, come in!" when a refugee knocked on their door), his associate Edouard Thies and the schoolmaster Roger Darcissac mobilized the population to succor all who fled the Nazis.

-Trocmé asks his cousin, Daniel Trocmé, to head a shelter for 20 children whose parents have been deported.
-Daniel tells his parents why he accepts:
+• Trocmé asked his cousin, Daniel Trocmé, to head a shelter for 20 children whose parents had been deported.
+Daniel wrote to his parents:

 Since this morning the die is cast.
 André has written that he counts on me.